 A network of piping and appurtenances would be necessary to route extracted water from the extraction wells to the mobile treatment units and treated water from the mobile treatment units to a discharge location.
 Treated groundwater would ultimately discharge to the Wisconsin River.
 It is anticipated that the pump and treat system would require the services of an environmental technician to monitor and maintain the extraction wells and mobile treatment units.

 This alternative would be designed to control and limit the migration of and treat the groundwater with elevated 2,6-DNT concentrations.
+Furthermore, the Army's groundwater remediation efforts at BAAP will be inclusive of all six DNT isomers (total DNT).
 The provision of the alternate water supply condition would address concerns associated with residential well impacts.